Cooks River: History

 Before European Settlement, the Indigenous Australian population used the river by fishing and gathering shellfish.
 This had little effect on the river's natural ecology as sustainable practices were adhered to.
 It is generally thought that four different clans, each speaking a distinct dialect of the Darug language, inhabited the area surrounding the river.
 The Bediagal clan occupied the area on the southern side of the river. whilst on the northern side, it is generally thought that the Gameygal clan lived between the mouth of the Cooks River and the ocean.
 Further west, the river was used by the Cadigal people (whose country extended north up to Port Jackson and took in the area where modern-day Sydney is now located).
 Further west still and along the upper reaches of the river, the country was occupied by the Wangal people.

 In 1770, Captain Cook sailed into Botany Bay and made the first written description of the river as follows: "I found a very fine stream of fresh water on the north side in the first sandy cove within the island before which a ship might lay land-locked and wood for fuel may be got everywhere."
 The existence of the river appeared to make settlement a possibility; however, when the First Fleet arrived the river and valley was regarded as unsuitable.
 Captain John Hunter and Lieutenant Bradley both mentioned the shallowness of the water and large swamp areas.
+In July 1791, Watkin Tench and William Dawes explored south of Rose Hill (modern Parramatta) in search of a large river, which they described as a “second Nile or Ganges.”
+They found instead a tidal saltwater creek that drained into Botany Bay, likely part of the Cooks River or its tributaries, and noted the lack of fresh water for drinking along its banks.
 The first land grants along the river tended to be fairly large and used mostly for grazing and timber with some fishing and lime burning at Botany Bay.
 Governor Macquarie makes reference to a slender bridge in his 1810 diary, adding that "the soil is bad and neither good for tillage or pasturage".
 Nevertheless, some farmers did find they could till the land and settlement along the river spread, and roads and crossings were made in several places.